OPENDAP/hyrax-docker/README.md

 This image contains a complete Hyrax server.
 Currently based on **CentOS-7** and **Tomcat-7** installed using _yum_.

-#### build arguments

-* **USE_NCMWS** - Setting the value of the argument to "true" (`--build-arg USE_NCWMS=true`) will cause the ncWMS application to be included in the container.

-* **DEVELOPER_MODE** - Setting the value of the argument to "true" (`--build-arg DEVELOPER_MODE=true`) instructs the build to insert default authentication credentials into the ncWMS admin interface so that it maybe be accessed in the running container.
-Otherwise the ncWMS admin page is unreachable and not required as its configuration is copied into the image during the build.

 #### Environment Variables and Command Line Arguments

 * **SERVER_HELP_EMAIL (`-e`)** - The email address of the support